65P/Gunn

-65P/Gunn is a periodic comet in the Solar System orbiting the Sun every 6.41 years inside the main asteroid belt between the orbits of the planets Mars and Jupiter.
+65P/Gunn is a Jupiter-family comet orbiting the Sun every 7.67 years inside the main asteroid belt between the orbits of the planets Mars and Jupiter.

 Observational history

 It was discovered on 11 October 1970 by James E. Gunn of Princeton University using the 122-cm Schmidt telescope at the Palomar Observatory.
 It had a low brightness of magnitude 16 at that time.
 In 1972, Elizabeth Roemer managed to observe 65P/Gunn close to aphelion.

 In 1980, it was noticed that a 19th magnitude comet found in plates obtained by Palomar Observatory on 8 August 1954 was a previous apparition of 65P/Gunn.
 The link was confirmed by Toshiro Nomura and Brian G. Marsden.

 During the very favorable apparition of 1996, 65P/Gunn reached magnitude 12.

 Orbit

+As of June 2026, 65P/Gunn currently has an orbit inclined about 9.2 degrees from the ecliptic, which takes it between 2.93 AU and 4.852 AU from the Sun.
+Between 1910 and 2135, the comet made several close approaches to Jupiter, including four that were closer than 1.0 AU from the giant planet.

 On 4 February 1970, the comet passed 0.015 AU from Ceres.

 Physical characteristics

 Infrared observations from the IRAS satellite in 1983 detected a dust trail around 65P/Gunn, indicating that it had a mass loss rate of 27±9 kg/s.
 Additional observations from the Infrared Space Observatory in 1996 revealed a strongly asymmetric dust trail, with a higher mass loss rate of 100–300 kg/s by November 1996.

 CCD photometry conducted between 1993 and 1996 reveal a nucleus that is less than 11 km in diameter, later revised to 10.8 km.
 The comet was very active when it was observed, therefore the size estimate likely represent an upper limit.